 Lifting Up BUSD Staff AAPI Voices

-In celebration of our AAPI community, this year BUSD has introduced “Lifting Up AAPI Voices,” a campaign to share our staff AAPI narratives with our students and community by creating posters featuring the stories and experiences of AAPI staff.
+In celebration of our AAPI community, please enjoy “Lifting Up AAPI Voices,” a campaign to share our staff AAPI narratives with our students and community by creating posters featuring the stories and experiences of AAPI staff.
 In May, these posters will be displayed at schools, work sites, on the BUSD website, in social media, and in district publications.
 Sharing these narratives with our students will allow them to deepen connections with AAPI adults in the district.

 (May 2022)